-To be honest, it was not an easy or fun experience (starting over, rarely is!) and there were plenty of mornings where I’d much rather have stayed in bed.
-But, I know that great things often happen, when we take small, (sometimes awkward) steps of obedience, so I somehow found the gumption to persevere.
+To be honest, it was not an easy or fun experience and there were plenty of mornings where I’d much rather have stayed in bed.
+But, I know that great things often happen when we take small, sometimes awkward steps of obedience, so I somehow found the gumption to persevere.

 However, the whole process made me think about what makes a ‘good’ church.
 Is it the worship style?
 The speaker?
 The band?
 Or something else?

 As I visited one church after another, I began to realise that it was less about style, building or type of worship, but, like any new relationship or buying a house, for me, it’s mostly about chemistry.